Softlandia-Ltd/vision-is-all-you-need/README.md

 You can deploy the demo to Modal using the following steps:

-1. Modify you `.env.production` file and add your `VITE_BACKEND_URL` for the production environment
+1. Modify you `.env.production` file in `frontend` dir and add your `VITE_BACKEND_URL` for the production environment
-2. Build the frontend `npm run build` - this will create a `dist` folder
+2. Build the frontend `npm run build` - this will create a `dist` folder with the frontend bundle
 3. `modal deploy .\main.py`